 Keeping children safe is everyone’s responsibility

 At Thringstone Primary School, safeguarding and child protection are central to everything we do.
-We are committed to creating a school where all children feel safe, valued and supported — and where staff, families and pupils work together to protect their wellbeing.
+We are committed to creating a school where all children feel safe, valued and supported, and where staff, families and children work together to protect wellbeing.

-We follow all national and local guidance, including:
+We follow national and local safeguarding guidance, including:

 Safeguarding is the responsibility of every adult in school, and we expect all staff, volunteers and visitors to share that commitment.